-Unless you have an industrial capacity exhaust fan in you kitchen do not attempt to use this in your house.
-Air roasting beans produces quite a bit of smoke, so do it on your porch or at least outside.
-Yes, I’m talking about using an air-popcorn popper.
-I will show you what to buy, how to modify it (optional) and how to use it.
+Unless you have an industrial capacity exhaust fan in your kitchen do not attempt to use this in your house.
+Air roasting beans produces quite a bit of smoke, so roast on your porch or at least outside.
+Yes, I’m talking about using an air popcorn popper.
+I will show you what to buy, how to modify it (optional), and how to use it.

 The “Presto Poplite Gourmet Hot Air Popper” sells for less than $20.
 If you can’t find the Poplite, buy the cheapest air popper you can find.
 Used is OK, but don’t expect to use it for popcorn ever again.

 I dismantled mine because I wanted more airflow around the base.
 It seemed to perform better and didn’t shut itself off due to overheating.
 It might happen to you, but just let it cool down and resume.
 Overloading the hopper can overheat the machine too.

 If you decide to modify you will need:

 - A cordless drill or drill and small drill bits